Roque de los Muchachos Observatory: History

 A fire on the mountainside in 1997 damaged one of the gamma-ray telescopes, but subsequent fires in September 2005 and August 2009 did no serious damage to either the buildings or the telescopes.

-In 2016, the Instituto de Astrofisica de Canarias and Cherenkov Telescope Array Observatory signed an agreement to host Cherenkov Telescope Array’s northern hemisphere array at the ORM.
+In 2016, the Instituto de Astrofísica de Canarias and Cherenkov Telescope Array Observatory signed an agreement to host CTA’s northern hemisphere array at the ORM.

 In 2016, the observatory was announced as the second-choice location for the Thirty Meter Telescope, in the event that the Mauna Kea site is not feasible.

+Climate

+The ORM has a warm-summer mediterranean climate (Köppen: Csb; Trewartha: Dobk), which is different from the dry climate of the coastal areas.
+Due to its location at an altitude of 2223 m and on the windward slope, the precipitation is much higher than that of the coastal areas.
+The climate is warm all year round, with no extreme heat in summer, but winters below freezing are more common, and frost is frequent from December to April of the following year.

 Telescopes/observatories

 The Spanish island is host to the premiere collection of telescopes and observatories from around the World, for the northern hemisphere excluding the Hawaiian islands which has a different mix of telescopes.
 The 10.4 meter Grand Telescope Canarias is the largest single aperture for an astronomical observatory in the world.